abinit/abinit/doc/tutorial/gwr_intro.md

 More specifically, GWR uses Parallel BLAS (PBLAS) to distribute the memory required to store the Green's functions and $W$, and this allows one to tackle larger systems if enough computing nodes are available.

+Limitations: metallic systems are not supported.
+Temperature effects at the electronic level are not taken into account as we work with the T=0 formalism.

 Select the task to be performed when [[optdriver]] == 6 i.e. GWR code. while [[gwr_task]] defines the task to be performed.

 ### Requirements

 First of all, one should mention that the GWR code requires an ABINIT build with Scalapack enabled.
-Moreover, a significant fraction of the computing time is spent in doing FFTs thus we **strongly** recommend to use optimized vendor-provided FFT libraries such as MKL-DFTI or FFTW3 instead of the internal FFT version shipped with ABINIT.
+Moreover, a significant fraction of the computing time is spent in performing FFTs thus we **strongly** recommend to use optimized vendor-provided FFT libraries such as MKL-DFTI or FFTW3 instead of the internal FFT version shipped with ABINIT.

 Note that single-precision is the default mode as in the conventional $GW$ code.
 To run computations in double-precision, one has to configure with  `--enable-gw-dpc="yes"` when